This topic describes how to import Ansible content into the public Galaxy web site.

 Next, click the name of the Ansible Galaxy app, as indicated in the image below.
 This will take you to the permissions page for the app, where you can Grant permissions to individual organizations:

 As the image below indicats, click the Grant button next to each organization that Galaxy should have read access to.
 This will allow Galaxy to import content from the organization:

 If you wish to revoke Galaxy access to an organization, click the Revoke button.
 This will remove all permissions.
 To reset permissions, logout and log back into Galaxy using your GitHub credentials, and GitHub will present the permissions page, where you can grant access to your organizations, and authorize access to your GitHub namespace, as discussed above in Getting Started.

-Go to My Content, where you will see one or more Galaxy namespaces, as depected in the image below.
+Go to My Content, where you will see one or more Galaxy namespaces, as depicted in the image below.
 The first time you logged in, Galaxy created a namespace matching your GitHub namespace, so you should see at least one namespace.
-You’ll import content from GitHub into a Galaxy namespace.
+You’ll import roles from GitHub into a Galaxy namespace.

 Click the expansion arrow, as depicted below, to view any repositories associated with the namespace.
 If this is your first time accessing Galaxy, then there likely aren’t any repositories associated with it yet.

 To add GitHub repositories to the namespace, click the Add Content button, as depicted in the image below:

 In the dialog box, as shown in the image below, click “Import Role from GitHub” and then pick the repositories you wish to add, and click the OK button to add them: